juan091482737264-lang/EZx-Addon/README.md

 <details>
   <summary><strong>🔒Is it safe to use?</strong></summary>
   <p>
     Yes, it's completely open-source.
 There are no token loggers, backdoors, or obfuscation.
-If you're unsure, feel free to inspect the code or compile it yourself.
   </p>
 </details>

 <details>
   <summary><strong>❔Why is it free?</strong></summary>
   <p>
-    I made this addon to help DonutSMP players automate boring tasks without paying ridiculous prices for private clients.
-It's a free, powerful alternative.
+    I made this addon to help DonutSMP players automate boring tasks without paid clients.
   </p>
 </details>

 <details>
   <summary><strong>📦Can I use this on other servers?</strong></summary>
   <p>
-    This addon was made specifically for DonutSMP, and most features are designed to work only there (e.g., Auction Sniper, Auto Sell, RTP Base Finder).
-While some basic modules may still work elsewhere, the full functionality is best experienced on DonutSMP.
+    It is designed for DonutSMP, but some modules may work elsewhere.
   </p>
 </details>

 <details>
   <summary><strong>🛠️How do I get updates?</strong></summary>
   <p>
-    Join the <a href="https://discord.gg/glazedclient">Discord server</a> for update announcements, changelogs, and early access to new modules.
-You can also star/watch the GitHub repo.
+    Join the <a href="https://discord.gg/ezxclient">Discord server</a>.
   </p>
 </details>